jimwaldo/allstonTransport/README.md

 including start time, end time, and location (Allston or Cambridge).

-**build_transition_d.py**: Using the student schedules built by student_schedule.py, builds a dictionary that allows calculation fo the transitions from Allston to Cambridge and back.
+**build_transition_d.py**: Using the student schedules built by student_schedule.py, builds a dictionary that allows calculation of the transitions from Allston to Cambridge and back.
 The dictionary built is keyed by student HUID, and has as a value a transition object for each time the student crosses the river.
 The transition object, defined in class_time.py, contains a list transitions for each day, kept as a list.
 It also has a list of tr_time objects, which indicate when the student has to cross the river and in which direction (the destination).